AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-04-07-ES6#5-iterables-looping-and-array-improvements.md

 ## The for in loop

-Even though it is not a new ES6 loop, let's look at the **for in** loop to understand what differentiate it compared to the **for o**.
+Even though it is not a new ES6 loop, let's look at the **for in** loop to understand what differentiate it compared to the **for of**.

 The **for in** loop is a bit different because it will iterate over all the [enumerable properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties) of an object in no particular order.